Michigan Auto Accidents

 The Threshold Injury Requirement

 Without meeting the legal threshold, a plaintiff cannot recover pain and suffering damages from a negligent driver.
-Therefore, a diligent anaylsis must be conducted regarding the claimant’s injuries to establish the legal threshold requirement r.
+Therefore, a diligent anaylsis must be conducted regarding the claimant’s injuries to establish the legal threshold requirement.

 Proving Negligence: Duty, Breach, Causation, Damages